Share this article:

 In order to become a successful crypto market maker, you need practical strategies that help manage risk, maintain liquidity, and maximize profits.
 Below are three key strategies, with actionable examples, that can set you up for success in cryptocurrency market making.

-1. Managing Bid-Ask Spreads
+1. Managing Spreads in Real Time

 As a market maker, you can adjust your spreads based on market conditions.
 In highly volatile markets, you might widen the spread to cover potential risks.
 On the other hand, during periods of high liquidity and competition, narrowing the spread (e.g., $999.8 to $1000.2) can attract more trades, increasing volume and compensating for a smaller spread.

-2. Controlling Inventory Risk
+2. Controlling Inventory Across Markets

 Set an upper and lower limit for how much of each asset you’re willing to hold.
 For example, if you’re market making on a platform with ETH and your goal is to hold no more than 100 ETH, you could automatically adjust your bids to sell excess ETH when your inventory exceeds this threshold.
 Conversely, if your inventory dips below 50 ETH, adjust your bids to buy more until you’re back within your target range.